 - Survey the scene for nails, broken glass, and other dangerous debris.

 - If there are any power lines down, report those to your utility company – DO NOT TOUCH them or anything in contact with them.

-- If extra light is needed use a battery operated source and not candles.
+- If some extra light is needed to use a battery operated source and not candles.

 - Be cautious of possible gas leaks and electrical issues.
 If you see exposed wiring or a notice a burning smell, those are signs of an electrical hazard. if you smell natural gas (think rotten egg/sulfur), there is most likely a gas leak.
 If you suspect either, call the appropriate services immediately.

 - Check for structural damage to the walls, foundation, and windows.
 As you walk along looking for this damage take note of the floor.
 If there is a change in the floor level then there is a potential foundation damage.

 - Check all water sources for signs of leaks.

 - If you don’t notice roof damage right away, pay attention to signs in the coming weeks.
 You might see stains on the ceiling which would indicate a possible leak.

 - Inspect the gutters to ensure they are intact and have a good connection.

 Click Below for an Insurance quote from an Independent Insurance Agent: We pride ourselves on having independent agents that can help you.
 They are searching many different companies to find the lowest price on a policy.
 You let our agents price shop and find you the best and most of the time most affordable insurance.